 These two gardens in Putney are next door to each other.

-Both gardens are quite small and are blessed with a good deal of vertical surfaces.
+Both gardens are quite small and blessed with a good deal of vertical surfaces.
 These allowed for a good selection of climbers including fragrant roses, jasmines and clematis (including the evergreen Clematis x armandii).